40cc66/mdn/README.md

-# mdn
+# Getting started with the web by MDN

-Code created while working with https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web
+Simple site created by me while working with [MDN Getting started with the web](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web)

+Visit **[this page](https://akimovstv.github.io/getting-started-with-the-web/)** to see it in action.